 Finding the right property and making an offer

 Once you’ve done your sums and have a rough idea of what you can afford, it’s time to start looking for the right property.
-How long this will take can vary greatly depending on a number of factors, including the buoyancy of your local property market, how quickly you want to move, and especially how particular you are about finding the perfect property!
+How long this will take can vary greatly depending on a number of factors such as the state of your local property market, how quickly you want to move, and especially how particular you are about what you're looking for.

 If you want to get ahead of things at this stage, you may want to begin speaking to mortgage brokers or lenders to get a better idea of how much you are likely to be able to borrow.
 It makes sense to get a mortgage agreement in principle, as this will put you in a better position when dealing with estate agents and sellers and negotiating the purchase price.
 When you’re happy with the price, it’s time to make a formal offer.

 It’s typical for homebuyers to take up to three months from first starting to look at properties to making an offer.

 Getting a mortgage